AFixt/meetabl-api/DEPLOYMENT.md

 ## Prerequisites

-Before deploying the AccessMeet API, ensure you have:
+Before deploying the meetabl API, ensure you have:

 - Node.js (v16 or later recommended)
 - MySQL or MariaDB (v8.0 or later recommended)